Fremantle Theatre Company Season 2022 / 23

 In the search for a drug to battle depression, a clinical trial runs into tricky waters, when it is realised that keeping people cooped up together in an adrenaline-saturated lab leads to much more than happiness.

 As two volunteers on the trial begin to develop some strange attractions, Lucy Prebble's love-skeptical play catches fire.
 And takes a heart-pounding run at the issues embedded in the development of anti-depressants: their importance in our lives, our need for them, and their inevitable consequences.
 It is all examined via the taut gauntlet of a drug-trial process, complete with the Docs and the Lab Rats.
 In this case, the Lab Rats are Connie and Tristan.

 We know little about them before the trial, and they know little of each other.
 But it's clear that something is sparking between them - is it the drugs?
 Their own personal chemistry?
 And how could either of them be able to tell the difference if we are all electricity and chemicals to begin with?

 'An astonishingly rich and rewarding play, as intelligent as it is deeply felt.'
 Daily Telegraph (UK)

 "There's no shortage of things to think about in British playwright Lucy Prebble's The Effect.
-By interval, your mind is buzzing."
+By the interval, your mind is buzzing."
 Sydney Morning Herald

 Running Time: 90 minutes, no interval.